Ozon3Org/Ozon3/README.md

 pip install ozon3
 ```

-You can find more information on the PyPI page for Ozone [here](https://pypi.org/project/ozon3/) (called as Ozon3 on PyPI).
+You can find more information on the PyPI page for Ozone [here](https://pypi.org/project/ozon3/) (called ozon3 on PyPI).

 ## Getting your API token